wivanw/spectrue-engine/docs/ALGORITHMS.md

    sound and follows Pearl's framework.

-3. **Engineering system with heuristics:** Practical decisions (sigmoid damping, tier priors, consensus caps) that work empirically but lack theoretical guarantees.
+3. **Engineering system with heuristics:** Practical decisions (sigmoid damping, source priors when enabled, consensus caps) that work empirically but lack theoretical guarantees.

 ### What Spectrue is NOT: